jlyonsmith/HowTo/Procedures/Create_Sudo_User.md

 ```

 This will allow people to become root with `sudo` but logging in with `root` account is no longer possible, including through the ProxMox console.
 Do this as a _last step_ after IPTables and SSH lock down have been done.
 It's really frustrating to be locked out of a system and have to rebuild it from scratch.

+Check if the password for an account is locked with `sudo passwd -S $USER`.
+There should be an `L` in the resulting listing.

 ## Notes